 AIR_MCUBE International Artists' Residency 2024

-AIR_MCUBE RESIDENCY ARTIST OF December
+RESIDENCY ARTIST OF DECEMBER

-Ronald Lukjansky | The Netherlands
+Ronald LukjanskyThe Netherlands

-AIR_MCUBE RESIDENCY ARTIST of Sept- Nov
+RESIDENCY ARTIST of September and November

 After his degree in sculpture and MA’s in sculpture and ceramics with AHRB full award, Richard Crooks has been an educator and artist.
 He has attended supported residency programmes throughout Asia, including with the Kathmandu Centre for Contemporary Arts, The Brihatta Art Foundation and the Bengal Foundation in Dhaka.
 He has led learning programmes in Bangladesh with the British Council and was a Visual Art Curriculum Specialist for the Ministry of Education in the UAE.